 Step 3 – Attend College

-After gaining admissions, the next piece of the process is to attend an accredited college or university and begin your studies as an early childhood education teacher or administrator.
-A 2-year associate degree will provide students with a well rounded education involving early childhood studies along with general education courses such as philosophy, math, and English.
-Undergraduate and graduate certificate programs also exist within early childhood as hyper-focused programs focused on core curriculum over a shorter period of time.
+Once you have registered for classes and scheduled a meeting with your advisor, it's time to get to work.
+A 2-year associate degree will provide you with a well rounded education involving early childhood studies along with general education courses such as philosophy, math, and English.
+Undergraduate and graduate certificate programs also exist within early childhood as hyper-focused program targeting core curriculum over a shorter period of time.

 Step 4 – Graduate, Exams, Certification, & Work